Family Based Immigration

 Procedures for family based immigration will vary, depending on whether the foreign relative is adjusting status in the United States, filing on the basis of marriage, or processing from an embassy or consulate outside the United States.
 Permanent residence cards will be issued with validity periods of two years or ten years, depending on whether the adjustment is based on marriage or a different family relationship.

 Who May File Petitions for Permanent Residence and Visa Timeframes

+U.S. citizens may file petitions for permanent residence for their spouses, parents, or children.
 Visas for these relatives will always be available, and no wait for a visa number will be necessary.

+Permanent residents may file preliminary petitions on behalf of their spouses and unmarried children, but the relatives must wait for a visa number to become available before completing the permanent residence process.
 Wait times for a visa vary, depending on the type of your family relationship and where the family member was born.
 Currently, if the foreign relative is from Mexico, India, China, or the Philippines, wait times will be longer.
-If a visa number is not available at the time the petition is filed, a foreign relative in the United States will not have permission to wait in the United States for the visa number and should depart to consular process the immigrant visa (see below).
+If a visa number is not available at the time the petition is filed, the foreign relative will not have permission to wait and must depart the United States to consular process the immigrant visa (see below).

-Inspection at the Border and Process Location – Legal Admission
+Inspection at the Border and Process Location

 Some persons who did not enter the United States with inspection may adjust status to permanent resident if an employer or family member filed an immigration petition on their behalf prior to April 30, 2001.
 An additional penalty fee of $1,000.00 will apply.

 If the foreign relative committed certain crimes or other immigration violations, he or she should consult with an immigration attorney for a recommendation as to whether a waiver will be possible or appropriate.